 If you've lived in Tampa for a while, you know the Gasparilla Pirate Festival and all the events surrounding it make for one of the biggest annual celebrations in the Tampa Bay Area.
 Every January, this Downtown Tampa event brings people from Tampa and beyond together for an unforgettable pirate-themed celebration featuring a huge parade, live music, kid-friendly festivities, and much more.
 But, how it all started seems like kind of a mystery to many of us.
 So, why exactly do we celebrate Gasparilla?
-For this we've got to examine Gasparilla history.
+For this, we've got to examine Gasparilla's history.

 The history of Gasparilla starts with the name.
 The name Gasparilla was born from Jose Gaspar, a pirate who terrorized the coastal waters of West Florida during the late 18th and early 19th centuries.
 Fond of calling himself "Gasparilla", Gaspar and his band of pirates lived a life of seizing and robbing merchant ships off the Gulf Coast until 1821.

 Ready to divide their riches and finally disband to lives of luxury, Gaspar and his crew decided to seize one last ship before calling it a day.
 Unbeknownst to them, this ship was a United States Navy warship in disguise.
 A bloody battle ensued before the U.S. Navy ship crew reigned victoriously and finally ended the long, thieving career of the legendary Jose Gaspar.

 The story of the often-mysterious Gaspar circulated around the Tampa area.
 In 1904, city officials and civic leaders decided to finally celebrate this victory over evil by adopting Gaspar as the patron rogue of this new, city-wide celebration.
 But, the history of Gasparilla doesn't end there.